survivejs/site/pages/blog/131-redux-zero-interview.md

 ---
-title: 'Redux Zero - Single Store, No Reducers - Interview with Matheus Lima'
+title: "Redux Zero - Single Store, No Reducers - Interview with Matheus Lima"
 date: 2017-12-04
-headerImage: 'assets/img/calculator.jpg'
+headerImage: "assets/img/calculator.jpg"
-keywords: ['interview', 'redux', 'reactjs']
+keywords: ["interview", "redux", "react"]
 ---

 Although using Redux is straight-forward once you understand the approach and its nuances, after a while it gets repetitive.
 It's easy to end up with a lot of "boilerplate" code that wires all the logic together.
 For this reason, multiple solutions addressing the issue have appeared.